Images in Digital Signage

 Can I lock the position of an image?

 You can lock any object you have in your content.
-Locking an object ensures that the object stays where it’s supposed to be, can not be resized or removed, read more about Locking Objects.
+Locking an object ensures that the object stays where it’s supposed to be, and can not be resized or removed, read more about Locking Objects.

 What is the recommended image resolution in pixels?